What does that mean for advertisers?

 19) Use the Mille Feuille Targeting Method

-If you’ve never tried the Mille Feuille, well, that’s a mistake.
+If you’ve never tried Mille Feuille, polish your advertising forks, ladies and gentlemen.

-However, the reason I’m talking about a dessert with a fancy name isn’t due to its heavenly taste.
-It’s because, in English, Mille Feuille means “a thousand layers.”
+Mille Feuille is a dessert with a fancy name and a heavenly taste.
+In English, Mille Feuille means “a thousand layers.”

-When applied to Facebook ads, the Mille Feuille method means layering your audience targeting, so that you’ll reach the core audience group most interested in your offer.
+When applied to Facebook ads, the Mille Feuille method layers your audience targeting so that you’ll reach the core audience group most interested in your offer.

 Applying The Mille Feuille Method

 Let’s say you want to target your blog readers—but not all of them.